2017 NCBA Vice President

 Jennifer has been active in the beef industry for over 30 years.
 She became a member of the first Tennessee Beef Industry Council in 1986, and has served as chairman twice.
 Her national involvement began as she represented Tennessee on the Beef Industry Council of the National Live Stock and Meat Board.
 She has been an NCBA board member since 1996, chairing the Foodservice, Advertising and New Product and Culinary initiative committees during this time.
-Most recently, Jennifer served as Chairman of the Federation of State Beef Councils where she also served as a member of the Beef Promotion Operating Committee and the Meat Export Federation executive committee..
+Most recently, Jennifer served as Chairman of the NCBA Policy Division.
+She has also served as the Chairman of the Federation of State Beef Councils where she also served as a member of the Beef Promotion Operating Committee and the Meat Export Federation executive committee.
 She served as Region II Vice-President and was a member of the NCBA executive committee from 1997 to 1999.

 At the state level Jennifer has chaired the Tennessee Livestock Network, served on the Tennessee Cattlemen’s Association executive committee and as President of the Tennessee Cattlewomen’s Association.
 She currently serves on the University of Tennessee Regional Advisory Board.
 Jennifer is also active in the Tennessee Livestock Marketing Association.

-Jennifer and Mark have a daughter, Virginia, who is a lobbyist in Washington, D.C. for the American Seed Trade Association and a son, Ross, who recently graduated in Chemical Engineering from the University of Alabama.
+Jennifer and Mark have a daughter, Virginia, who is a lobbyist in Washington, D.C. for the American Seed Trade Association and a son, Ross, who is currently a graduate student at the University of Tennessee in Biosystems Engineering.